drunest/rust-actix/README.md

 ## Project Features

 - [x] CRUD Users
-- [x] Get List of Users by IDs Array
-- [x] Get List of Users by parameters

 - [x] CRUD Items
-- [x] Get List of Items by IDs Array
-- [x] Get List of Items by parameters

 - [ ] Add Guards to Routes
 - [ ] Add Authentication